Article Purpose

 In formula above R1 G1 and B1 represents the original value of a colour component, RT GT and BT in turn represents a colour component tint percentage.
 Note that tint values are expressed as fractional values.
 As an example, if the user specified a Blue tint value of 75% on the front end, the value used in the formula equates to 0.75.

-Red, Green and Blue colour component values cannot exceed 255 as a result of being byte values.
+Red, Green and Blue colour component values cannot exceed 255 as a result of being values.
 Before assigning the newly calculated colour component values the source code first determines if calculated values exceed 255.
 All values exceeding 255 will be set to 255.

 Sample Images